ramuneru/freemarket_sample_59c/README.md

 |user_id|references|null:false, foreign_key: true|

 - belongs_to :user
-- belongs_to :category
-- belongs_to :size
+- belongs_to :category, dependent: :destroy

-- has_one :brand
+- has_one :brand, dependent: :destroy
 - has_one :seller
 - has_one :buyer

-- has_many :images
+- has_many :images, dependent: :destroy
-- has_many :likes
+- has_many :likes, dependent: :destroy
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :trade_messages
+- has_many :trade_messages, dependent: :destroy

 - statusはenumで管理